refraction-ray/iastu-hpc2-manual/administrators/history/workflow.md

 ### add new compute nodes

 There is bootstrap script hosted on master in /home/ubuntu/bootstrap.
 You can open a simple http server in this dir on matser.
-On newly introduced nodes, just run `bash <(curl -s http://192.168.48.10:8000/bt.sh)`.
+On newly introduced nodes, `mkdir .ssh` as ubuntu user and just run `bash <(curl -s http://192.168.48.10:8000/bt.sh)` as root user.
 And it is enough to run ansible workflows from master now.

 ### after reboot

 * It is highly suggested that all ansible playbooks to be executed once reboot (at least network and basic and elk for compute node reboot).
 * config cgroup as `sudo cgconfigparser -l /etc/cgconfig.conf && sudo cgrulesengd`.
 * start tinc vpn by `sudo tincd -n debug`.
 * `sudo ethtool -K enp0s31f6 tso off gso off` on master if you like